 1. Promotes Relaxation

 In this study, researchers found that lemon balm eased the negative mood effects of lab-induced psychological stress.
-Another herb that blends well with lemon balm and helps with easing stress is lavender blossom – the two make a lovely tea when blended together.
+Another herb that helps with easing stress and tension is lavender blossom, and it makes a lovely tea when blended with lemon balm.
 (Recipe below)

 2. Mood Lifting